 Jacki Weaver and Derryn Hinch donated their winnings from Channel 9’s ‘How to be a Millionaire’ and Noeline Brown donated $50,000 from her winning appearance on Channel 7’s ‘Celebrity Spelling Bee’.
 She had been so determined to win for the Fund, she says, that she’d surrounded herself with dictionaries for days before the event, boning up on difficult words like ‘diarrhoea’ and ‘haemorrhoid’.
 “It’s just as well I made a study of medical terminology,” she reports, “as my winning effort was ‘cirrhosis’.”
 Channels 7 and 9 also helped the Fund at times through charity telethons and many casts of television shows have donated appearance fees.

 We welcome any support you may want to direct towards the ABF and encourage you to remember us when considering bequests or at the end of the financial year.

 PAST COMMITTEE MEMBERS

-Over the years scores of generous people have given their time to serving on the volunteer Committee of the ABF.
-Their names can be found on the Friends page.
-Some have devoted notable lengths that should be acknowledged, amongst them being:
+Over the years, scores of generous people have volunteered their time to serve on the Management Committee of the ABF.
+Some have devoted notable periods of service, and so we acknowledge:

 August 2012 Sydney Morning Herald article.